-In 2018 we will create and co-present a new major work, The Fantastical Adventures of Tom Vickers and his Missing Sock, in partnership with the West Australian Museum.
+In 2018 we will create and co-present a new major work, Tom Vickers and the Extraordinary Adventure of his Missing Sock, in partnership with the West Australian Museum.

 The work is a choose-your-own-adventure performance that will infiltrate the Museum space in a way that will ask the audience to consider what is real and what is part of the performance.

 Audience members will experience 19 performance installations as part of their journey through the work.